 Insurance – Helping You Navigate the Maze!

-The MAC Insurance Relations Committee, led by Chair Dr. Robert Markle and overseen by
+The MAC Insurance Relations Committee, led by Chair Dr. Dan Greene and overseen by

 Executive Committee member Dr. Lisa Olszewski, works to educate Michigan DC's on the latest news and issues surrounding insurance coverage in our state, and to ensure that chiropractors receive fair reimbursement for their services.